-The abdominal binder should be removed only for showering, but it should otherwise be worn at all times.
+If given an abdominal binder, then it should be removed for showering, but it should otherwise be worn at all times.
 Any gauze and tape can be discarded and need not be replaced after the first shower.
-White foam pads are sometimes placed and can be replaced under the abdominal binder after it is temporarily removed.

 You may gently begin washing your incisions with mild soap and water but do not submerge the incisions for at least 4 weeks.